Key Facts

 This funding information is provided in good faith and it is always advisable to check directly with the funding agencies before committing to delivery.

-Further guidance available for centres approved to deliver our EDSQs
+Exclusive guidance for Centres approved to deliver our EDSQs

 The following resources are available for approved Centres through Prism:

-- Glossary of Terms – This glossary has been developed to give the learner the key vocabulary that you need when developing their digital skills.
+Glossary of Terms – This glossary has been developed to give the learner the key vocabulary that they need when developing their digital skills.

 The following resources are available for registered EDSQ learners approved Centres through Surpass: